gchiara/integritywatch-uk/README.md

-# integritywatch-si
+# integritywatch-uk
-SI Integrity Watch is designed to be a central hub for online tools that allow citizens, journalists and civil society to monitor the integrity of decisions made by politicians in Slovenia.
+UK Integrity Watch is designed to be a central hub for online tools that allow citizens, journalists and civil society to monitor the integrity of decisions made by politicians in the UK.

 ## Project setup